BaileeEgan/ScriptCollection/README.md

 # ScriptCollection
-A collection of miscellaneous scripts for data manipulation
+A collection of miscellaneous scripts for data manipulation.
+Free to use, modify, and share as you see fit.